LorenDB/download-steam-games/README.md

 This is a simple script to automate archiving your Steam games.

-## Dependencies
+## Installation

-You will need to install SteamCMD on a Linux machine (other platforms are not supported for now).
+You will need to install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) on a Linux machine (other platforms are not supported for now).
+It's not important to put SteamCMD at any particular location, as download-steam-games will ask you for the location when you first run it.

+Once you've installed SteamCMD, `cd` to the SteamCMD folder and run `./steamcmd.sh`.
+This will start an interactive prompt.
+In this prompt, run the `login <username>` command with your Steam username.
+This will save your Steam credentials so download-steam-games does not have to ask you for them every time.

+Next you'll need to install a D toolchain if you don't have one on your system.
+Install a D compiler and the Dub package; if in doubt, choose DMD for your compiler.

 You also need to ensure `tar` and `pigz` are installed; most modern distros probably provide them out of the box.

+Now `git pull` this repo (if you haven't already) and `cd` into it.
+Run `dub run`; this will build the app and run it.
+As this is the first run, it will ask you for various configuration options.
+Since you haven't added any games yet, nothing will be downloaded.

 ## Usage

-Start by running SteamCMD and issuing the `login <username>` command with your Steam username.
-This will save your Steam credentials so this script does not have to ask you for them every time.

 Open a terminal in the source directory and run `dub run -- --add-game`.
 This allows you to add a game to your list of games to download.
 You will need to provide your game's Steam ID; you can find this